 For the rest of the folks out there, if you have not jumped to Linux, this is the time to do so.
 More exciting games are being added every day.
 Steam is working hard to ensure that the new titles are accessible to all Linux users.

 A lot of new tools have also been integrated into the Steam tool.
-Clients can now plug in, play and enjoy the games.
-With Linux and Steam Proton, you will have access to a larger catalog than you have had before.
+Clients can now a plugin, play, and enjoy the games.
+With Linux and Steam Proton, you will have access to a more extensive catalog than you have had before.